The following is my Jamorama review. I sincerely hope it helps you make an informed decision when deciding to purchase this course!

 What Is Included In The Jamorama Lessons

 When you sign up for their paid course, you will get over 250 pages of step-by-step lessons that will take you from an absolute beginner to a guitar pro by the end of the course.
 In addition, Jamorama has 216 chord shapes for you to remember and it uses instant recall chord diagrams so that you not only know how to play the chords, but also know how to play the variations.
 Along with the 250 pages of content, Jamorama also offers 148 high quality video lessons.
-The first 54 videos are the introductory/beginner lessons and the last 94 videos are the more advanced modules.
+The first 54 videos are the introductory/beginner lessons and the last 94 videos are the more advanced modules, which will be especially suitable for musicians and DJs.
 Then goal of Jamorama is to have you play the 8 major styles of guitar (hip hop, country, rock, reggae, funk, jazz, metal, and blues) and the 55 unique strumming patterns by the end of the course.

 But that’s not all.
 In addition to the lessons, the Jamorama course also comes with the following bonuses:

 - Proprietary ear training program that lets you transcribe songs you hear

 - Jayde Musica Pro, which is a program that trains you how to read music by sight

 - Guitar Tuner Pro, a program that teaches you how to tune your guitar for optimal sound

 - Jamorama Metronome, a program that trains you to increase your timing and speed

 - Jamorama Chord Kit, a kit that teaches you how to form your own chord progressions

 To be completely honest, I found it extremely hard to pass up on the Jamorama online tutorial, even without the bonuses.
 The bonuses just put it over the top.
 Oh, did I mention they offer free introductory lessons?